seancorfield/seancorfield.github.io/source/_posts/2018-12-19-atom-chlorine.markdown

 That package is [Chlorine for Atom](https://atom.io/packages/chlorine).
 I installed it immediately (and disabled ProtoREPL) so I could take it for a spin!
 It's written in ClojureScript.
 It only needs a Socket REPL.
-It uses Unravel to "upgrade" the REPL as needed.
+It uses unrepl to "upgrade" the REPL as needed.
 It uses Compliment for auto-completion.
 I could connect it directly to various running processes and I could start REBL up from the command-line with a Socket REPL and connect to that as well.
 **This** was exactly the workflow I'd been looking for!